chrisryan91/CheesyStore_PP5/TESTING.md

 ![User Story 1](media/readme_images/loginscreens.png)
 </details>

-### 13: As a user, I want to easily find answers to frequently asked questions so that I can make informed decisions about the products and policies without needing to wait for a response from customer service.
+### User Story 13: As a user, I want to easily find answers to frequently asked questions so that I can make informed decisions about the products and policies without needing to wait for a response from customer service.

 #### Task 1